Skip to main content

 Top-k queries

-The optional limit-clause limits the number of returned values from the set query.
+The optional limit clause limits the number of returned values from the set query.
 It is often used together with ordered selections to specify top-k queries returning the first few tuples in a set of objects based on some ranking.

-order by name(p) desc
+order by salary(e) desc

 limit 10